nuken/roku-bridge/README.md

 * **Hardware Acceleration:** Automatically detects and uses NVIDIA (NVENC) or Intel (QSV) GPUs for video processing if available.
 * **Persistent Configuration:** Uses a Docker volume to safely store your configuration, so it persists through container updates and restarts.

-## **Download**

-1. On the main page of the GitHub repository, click the green **\< \> Code** button.
-2. In the dropdown menu, click **Download ZIP**.
-3. Extract the ZIP file to a folder on the computer where you run Docker.

-## **Setup and Installation**
+## **Installation**

-This new version simplifies setup significantly.
-You no longer need to manage a local roku\_channels.json file on your computer.
-The configuration is stored in a persistent Docker volume and managed entirely through the web interface.
+The application is distributed as a multi-architecture Docker image, ready to run.

-### **Step 1: Build the Docker Image**
+### **Step 1: Pull the Docker Image**

-Open a terminal or PowerShell, navigate to the folder containing the project files, and run the following command.
+Open a terminal or PowerShell and pull the latest image from Docker Hub.

-docker build \-t roku-channels-bridge .
+docker pull rcvaughn2/roku-ecp-tuner

 ### **Step 2: Run the Docker Container**